Youth and Young Adult Programs for Ages 12 - 21

 The Occupational Therapy Center collaborates with the Speech & Language Center to offer therapeutic activities that address social communication, cooperation, self-regulation, and self-directed engagement in meaningful activities.
 This group is geared toward middle school age children.
 Participants will receive individualized programs within a group to address specific needs.

-Our Pre-Driver Readiness Program is unique in that it prepares teens and young adults for driving through the use of life skills activities that incorporate cognitive, visual, physical, perceptual, and timing activities, while emphasizing the key skills required for safe driving.
+Our Pre-Driver Readiness Program is unique in that it prepares young adults for driving through the use of life skills activities that incorporate cognitive, visual, physical, perceptual, and timing activities, while emphasizing the key skills required for safe driving.
 Exercises using the Dynavision promote eye coordination.
 Safety tips and key driving points will be addressed.
 Sequencing, planning, and organization will be developed during a meal preparation activity.
 Social participation will be encouraged during the meal time.
 By the end of the program, participants will better understand the importance of the performance of daily life skills in relation to the ultimate life skill of driving.
+This program is open to individuals 18 years and older and is a collaborative program with the Hussman Center for Adults with Autism.

 Cooking 101 for ages 18 and up